Skip to main content

 At the completion of this unit, you should be able to:

-• LO1. exercise critical thinking in order to empirically and creatively research a pre-existing system/precedent
+• LO1. exercise critical thinking to empirically and creatively research and replicate a pre-existing system/precedent

-• LO2. demonstrate competency in 3D modelling and scripting concepts through Rhino and Grasshopper and associated software literacy
+• LO2. demonstrate competency in computational design, 3D modelling, digital fabrication, image-generative AI and associated software literacy

-• LO3. utilise an understanding of the parametric process in order to produce multiple imaginative solutions to a design problem
+• LO3. utilise an understanding of the computational process in order to produce a wide range of explored solutions to a design problem

-• LO5. integrate knowledge gained about computational strategies to the design process to enable creative and innovative solutions at various scales
+• LO5. integrate knowledge gained on computational strategies into the design process to enable creative and innovative interactive solutions at various scales

 Unit availability